 That information takes the conversation in a direction that results in a diagnosis of anxiety, and that warrants a very different treatment plan than one she would receive for acid reflux.
 Since primary care providers are knowledgeable about symptoms from head to toe, we can elicit key pieces of information that serve as guideposts along the way to an accurate diagnosis.
 Because we are trained to manage a full spectrum of issues, we can treat a range of conditions, from acid reflux to anxiety and many things in between.

-See Also: Can Fasting Help Reduce Anxiety?
+See Also: How Binaural Beats Can Help Reduce Anxiety

 Why do mental health struggles sometimes manifest as physical symptoms?